YashRajSahu44/CheckTemp/README.md

 # CheckTemp
-🌡️ A sleek weather web app with real-time data, dynamic backgrounds &amp; air quality — built with HTML, CSS &amp; JavaScript.
+CheckTemp is a responsive weather web app that fetches real-time weather data using the WeatherAPI.
+It features dynamic animated backgrounds that change based on weather conditions (rain, snow, night, sunny), live AQI tracking, UV index, wind stats, and a °C/°F toggle — all wrapped in a lime green & black glassmorphism UI.